NaN-xyz/Glyph-Filters/README.md

 ## License

-Fonts are licensed under the SIL Open Font License v1.1, see [OFL.txt](OFL.txt) for details.
+Fonts are provided under the SIL Open Font License v1.1, see [OFL.txt](OFL.txt) for details.
+Scripts are provided under the Apache 2.0 Licence, see [Apache.txt](Apache.txt) for details.

 ## About Author